lekrieg/Lekrieg/README.md

 ### Hi 👋

-I'm an Indie game developer and I'm currently making a personal project( a game engine) to learn more about how everything work on game dev.
+I'm an Indie game developer and anime/games addicted.

 More info on: https://lekrieg.github.io/
 <!--